 Can IVF acupuncture improve live birth rates, aka take home babies?

 Despite 20 years of vigorous IVF research, we still are trying to find an answer.
-When you browse our blog you will read many IVF studies where acupuncture group had higher numbers of pregnancies or live births.
+When you browse our blog you will read many IVF studies where the acupuncture group had higher numbers of pregnancies or live births.
 But there are a few studies that show no effect on pregnancy rates.
 However, they often have other benefits, like improved embryo quality or better blood flow in the uterus or reduced stress.
-All in all, IVF acupuncture research may seem a bit hard to draw clear conclusions.
+All in all, IVF acupuncture evidence may seem a bit hard to draw clear conclusions.
+This is partially due to the variety of protocols used – not all reproductive acupuncture is effective.

-If you think that evidence is a bit confusing, here is a perfect study to clear things up.
+If you think that fertility acupuncture evidence is a bit confusing, here is a perfect study to clear things up.

-Our ABORM colleague Lee Hullender Rubin in December 2019 published an article diving deep into current IVF acupuncture situation.
-She took two latest and most rigorous systematic reviews and meta-analysis; picked them apart and came up with a pretty neat overview.
+Our ABORM colleague, Dr Lee Hullender Rubin published an article dissecting the current evidence in December 2019.
+She took two latest and most rigorous systematic reviews and meta-analyses; picked them apart and came up with a pretty neat overview.

-Here you have it, a summary on what acupuncture can do during your next IVF, according to data of 1980 women.
+Here it is, a summary on how this time-tested therapy can help during your next IVF, according to data of 1980 women.

 The summary of the current evidence on how acupuncture influences IVF outcomes